temirov/ctx/PRD.md

 - **Directory Validation Function:**
     - Confirm that the provided root directory exists and is accessible.
 - **Configuration Loader:**
-    - Read and parse the `.contentignore` file to return a slice of ignore glob patterns.
+    - Read and parse the `.ignore` file to return a slice of ignore glob patterns.
 - **Matching Functions:**
     - Implement glob matching using full Git‑ignore semantics to decide if a file or folder should be excluded.
 - **Output Functions:**